ipeakermit/baxter-sim-demo/README.md

 Requires install of docker-ce on your platform to build and run container.

+Build using:

+./build

+Run using:

+./run

+This will start two containers in the background: an X11 display container and a Baxter simulator.
 Once started, do:

 docker ps

-to find out the name of the docker container running the vxlab-baxter2 image
+to find out the name of the docker container running the Baxter simulator (vxlab-baxter2) image

 Next, do: